cloudmesh-community/fa19-516-165/datacenter.md

   The average cost per kW was EUR 0.117, which was $0.13 kW (based on 9/3/2019 currency rate between EUR and US Dollar).[1]

+* Yearly cost $50 M. Between 2011 and 2017, the company spent $350 M in Ireland
+data center.
+[1]

+* IT Workload: 22,187.5 KW

+ *Calculation:*

+  Google centers consumed 710 MW between 2010 to 2018 in Europe.[1]
+Google has four data centers in Europe.
+For each, on average the 22.1875 MW.

 ## E.Datacenter 3

-* Based on my estimation, my carbon footprint is 71,718.
+* Based on the estimation, my carbon footprint is 71,718.

 ## E.Datacenter 4